 Assist in diagnosis of innate immunodeficiencies when genetic defects of the innate immune system are suspected in individuals negative for other immunodeficiencies (eg, no detectable abnormality of antibody function, complement activity, neutrophil function, or cell-mediated immunity).
+This test does not measure the function of toll-like receptor 3 (TLR3).
+Molecular testing is the preferred method for detection of defects in TLR3.

 Cell Culture/Quantitative Multiplex Bead Assay